psschand16/node/README.md

 Please use git while you work and submit the .git folder as part of your submission.

 ## Technical Test
 Here we have a basic hello-world style node server.

 The exercise is to deploy it to the cloud as you would any production service, explaining any and all decisions that are made along the way.

+You should use *Terraform* to deploy the server.

 ### Requirements
 - Deploy the node server to AWS